s-dahal/jpms-jsr305/README.md

-# jpms-activej-bytebuf
+# jpms-jsr305
-The jpms-activej-bytebuf repository is dedicated to making the activej-bytebuf module compliant with the Java Platform Module System (JPMS).
-This compliance ensures that the activej-bytebuf library can be seamlessly integrated into modular Java applications, leveraging the benefits of JPMS such as improved encapsulation, security, and maintainability.
+The jpms-jsr305 repository is dedicated to making the jsr305 module compliant with the Java Platform Module System (JPMS).
+This compliance ensures that the jsr305 library can be seamlessly integrated into modular Java applications, leveraging the benefits of JPMS such as improved encapsulation, security, and maintainability.

 ## Features